Greg Dortch: Arizona Cardinals

 On August 3, 2021, Dortch signed with the Arizona Cardinals.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 He was promoted to the active roster on December 25.
 He finished the year with three receptions for 15 yards, in five appearances and two starts.

-Due to injuries, Dortch began the 2022 season as a starter for the Arizona Cardinals.
+Due to injuries, Dortch began the 2022 season as a starter for the Cardinals.
 In the first game of the year against the Kansas City Chiefs, he recorded seven catches for 63 yards in the 44–21 loss.
 In the following game, a 29–23 overtime victory over the Las Vegas Raiders, he scored his first professional touchdown on a five-yard reception from Kyler Murray.
 In Week 11, against the San Francisco 49ers, he had nine receptions for 103 receiving yards in the 38–10 loss.
 In the 2022 season, he appeared in 16 games, of which he started four.
 He finished with 52 receptions for 467 receiving yards and two receiving touchdowns.

 Dortch signed a one-year contract extension on March 10, 2023.
+In Week 12 against the Los Angeles Rams, Dortch scored his first touchdown of the season on a seven–yard pass from Murray.

+On April 3, 2024, Dortch signed a one-year exclusive rights tender with the Cardinals.

+On March 12, 2025, the Cardinals assigned Dortch's RFA tender, offering him a one-year, $3.3 million contract.